|>>> VERSION FRANÇAISE|

-3. If the request for division is accepted, separate votes shall be taken on those parts and paragraphs of the text on which the Assembly has resolved to take a separate vote.
+3. If the request for division of the text is accepted, separate votes shall be taken on those parts and paragraphs of the text on which the Assembly has resolved to take a separate vote.
 The full text, excluding such parts or paragraphs as may have been rejected, shall subsequently be put to the vote as a whole on the understanding that, should all the parts and paragraphs of the text be rejected, the text shall be considered as rejected in toto.

-2. Delegates who wish to explain their vote briefly may be authorized to do so by the President, after voting has taken place.
+2. Delegates who wish to explain their vote briefly may be authorized to do so by the President, after the voting has taken place.

 3. No explanation of vote shall be admissible on amendments and procedural motions.

 1. A vote may only take place if at least half of the delegations participating in the Assembly are represented in the meeting room at the time.